tanmaykm/ChainedVectors.jl/README.md

 ChainedVectors consist of a bunch of types that:
-- chain multiple Vectors to provide a single view that appears like a single Vector
+- chain multiple Vectors and make it appear like a single Vector
-- provide a window view into the chained vector that appears like a single Vector, but may straddle across multiple elements in the chain
+- give a window into a portion of the chained vector that appears like a single Vector.
+The window may straddle across boundaries of multiple elements in the chain.

 ChainedVector
 -------------
-Chains together multiple vectors.
-Only index translation is done and the individual Vectors that constitute the chain are not copied.
-This can be more efficient in situations where avoiding allocation and copying of data is important.
-For example, during sequential file reading, ChainedVectors can be used to store file blocks progressively as the file is read, beyond a certain buffered size, remove buffers from the beginning of the chain and resue them to read further blocks ahead in the file.
+Chains multiple vectors.
+Only index translation is done and the constituent Vectors are not copied.
+This can be efficient in situations where avoiding allocation and copying of data is important.
+For example, during sequential file reading, ChainedVectors can be used to store file blocks progressively as the file is read.
+As it grows beyond a certain size, buffers from the head of the chain can be removed and resued to read further data at the tail.
 ````
 julia> v1 = [1, 2, 3]
 3-element Int64 Array: